pktmasseta/pktmasseta.github.io/_rush/index.md

         date: Saturday 09/05
         start: 1:30 PM ET
         end: 2:00 PM ET
-      - name: Open House
+      - name: Open House + NBA Watch Party
-        description: "Questions about PKT, Greek life at MIT, rush, or anything else?
-Drop by to learn more and hang out with some brothers and friends before our next info session."
+        description: "Questions about PKT, Greek life at MIT, or anything else?
+Drop by to learn more and watch the playoffs with some brothers and friends before our next info session."
         date: Friday 09/11
         start: 7:00 PM ET
         end: 9:00 PM ET